Sign In Register

 Safety Score2.5 / 5.0

-Gilman has an average annual temperature of 42°F (6°C).
+Gilman has a cool climate with an average annual temperature of 42°F (6°C).
 Winters average 13°F in January while summers reach 67°F in July.
-Annual precipitation is 34.8 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.8 inches.
+The area receives 70.4 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,226 feet.

 Temperature